mikaelpatel/Cosa/README.md

 advanced wireless connections there is also a driver for the Nordic Semiconductor NRF24L01+ chip, which allows low-power wireless communication of up to 2 Mbps in the 2.4GHz band, and the TI CC1101 Low-Power Sub-1 GHz RF Transceiver.
+These are interchangable through an abstract Wireless interface.

 The primary goal of this project is to provide an efficient programming platform for rapid prototyping of "Internet-of-things"-devices and